Wonco/bulk-local-unifi-to-cloud-controller/README.md

 - ssh_thread(ubiquiti_devices) - multi-threads the SSH connections.

-After discovering and configuring devices, the script prompts the user to enter "exit" to quit.
-The script also records any devices that failed to connect or authenticate.
+After discovering and configuring devices, you're prompted to enter "exit" to quit.
+This is to ensure you have time to view the failed devices.
+The script outputs any devices that failed to connect or authenticate.

 Note that the script currently uses default username and password credentials for Unifi devices (ubnt:ubnt).
 The "set-inform" is currently blank and needs to be change to your desired location.
 To customize these settings, edit the ssh_connect() function accordingly, specifically the value of 'command' for the "set-inform".